dkrinke/GoTryNode/notes-node/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get your copy of this project up and running on your local machine for development and testing purposes.

 ### Prerequisites